wlsong/PyLipID/docs/mics.rst

                           # achieved by using the same value for two cutoffs.

     nprot = 1   # if the simulation system has N copies of receptors, "nprot=N" will report interactions
-                # averaged from the N copies, but "nprot=1" will ask pylipid to report interaction for
+                # averaged from the N copies, but "nprot=1" will ask PyLipID to report interaction for
                 # each copy.

     binding_site_size = 4  # binding site should contain at least four residues.